 There are two main types of 529 plan accounts: individual accounts and custodial accounts.

 Typically, only one parent can be the account owner.
-If the child’s parents are divorced, it is best for the parent with whom the child lives the most – the parent who will be responsible for filing the Free Application for Federal Student Aid (FAFSA) – to be the account owner.
-If this parent has remarried, it is best for the account owner to be the child’s biological parent, not the stepparent.
+If the child’s parents are divorced, both parents can have 529 accounts for the same beneficiary.
+If a divorced parent has remarried, the account owner should be the child’s biological parent, not the stepparent.

 3. Complete the 529 Plan Application